AmineFrioua/AmineFrioua/README.md

 - 🔭 I’m currently working as a Software Developer in Japan, at IndustrialML
 - :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
 - 💬 Talk to me about fantasy books :magic_wand:, DND :game_die:, Anime, Games 🎮.
-- 🔭 I’m currently working on:
- 	- [ ] Website that helps Dungeon masters in their craft.
-	- [ ] Getting certified on tensorflow.
-	- [ ] Tower defense Game to learn Godot.

 # :rocket: Langauges and Tools